erikt/MiamiStateMachine/README.md

 ## Installation

 MiamiStateMachine is a Swift package, and needs Swift 6.3 (Xcode 26.4) or later.
-It supports macOS 15 and iOS 18.
+It supports macOS 15, iOS 18, tvOS 18, watchOS 11 and visionOS 2.

 Add the package to the dependencies in `Package.swift`: